Kaliumhexacyanoferrat/GenHTTP.Gateway/README.md

 # Introduction

-The GenHTTP Gateway provides a simple way to provide all your web applications over a single, HTTPS secured entry point.
+The GenHTTP Gateway provides a simple way to serve all your web applications over a single, HTTPS secured entry point.

 ## Tags